 Yes!
 Employers who demonstrate a commitment to long-term, permanent employment for

-Workforce Alliance OJT programs are funded in whole or part by the U.S. Department of Labor Employment & Training Administration, through the Ready to Work Initiative and other federal and Connecticut Department of Labor programs.
+Workforce Alliance OJT programs are funded in whole or part by the U.S. Department of Labor Employment & Training Administration and other federal and Connecticut Department of Labor programs.
 Equal opportunity employer programs.
 Auxiliary aids and serves are available upon request to individuals with disabilities